 There are two types of QoS in this router.
 There's traditional QoS which can be used to limit bandwidth.
 More interesting however is the adaptive QoS.
-It automatically prioritize some traffic (gaming, streaming etc.) over other types, and you can also manually prioritize (or de-prioritize) certain devices and traffic type.

 In normal circumstances, it's the VoIP that has most priority, but gamers can utilize GameBoost feature, and prioritize games over anything else.
 This router also comes with a GPN (Gaming Private Network) by WTFast.

 This is basically a service that gives your gaming data packets fastest routes.
 You can have 1 week of this service for free, after which there's a $10 subscription every month.
 But you can opt out of it if you want to do so.

 Nowadays, with so much emphasis related to speed-related features, people tend to easily forget that wireless network are very vulnerable when it comes to security.

 So, it's good to see Asus working on that front too, and adding AiProtection (a joint venture with TrendMicro) here.
 This feature constantly scans your whole network and alert against any type of malware, viruses and malicious attacks.

 Rest of the features are pretty usual for any modern router.
 You will get guest networking capability, DDNS, beamforming, advance parental controls as well as a companion app.
 This app is robust and without bugs, but not as powerful as it should be.